You want smart political talk without the meltdowns?

 Fauci can't give the truth.

-Rand Paul's going back on the Senate floor tomorrow and having another committee hearing to hold these guys accountable.
+Rand Paul's going back on the Senate floor tomorrow and have another committee hearing to hold these guys accountable.

 Skip, you're on the Sean Hannity show.